 -Bryce Hastings, Les Mills Head of Research

-The vitality-boosting benefits are not the only perk of BODYBALANCE.
+The vitality-boosting benefits are not the only perk of BODYFLOW.
 A further study from the United Kingdom’s Roehampton University proved that this combination of yoga, tai chi and Pilates can help reduce body fat, increase back strength, improve flexibility and ease anxiety2.

 This highlights what yogis have known for decades – if you want youthful energy and vitality, bending and stretching is a great way to get it.